 Joana Montenegro, Vice President of Dairy Foods Research and Development for Land O’Lakes

 Mentoring circles provide participants with a safe open place to discuss points brought up during the seminar series and beyond.
 Participants in the mentoring circles receive priority registration for the Artemisia Professional Development Workshops.
-Mentoring circles are operating on the calendar year and sign up is now open for 2019 circles.
+Mentoring circles are formed for the calendar year and are now closed for 2019.
 Join the Artemisia Leadership Initiative mailing list to ensure you receive information about signing up for future circles.

 This seminal workshop will develop skills and address needs to truly empower and support women in their current and future roles.
 It is supported by an alumni steering committee comprised of women that have risen to leadership positions who will leverage personal leadership development experiences in business and industry to introduce to women on campus.